Getting In the Arena, Trying Reflexive Things

 Meaningful early traction is the single hardest part of any new venture, especially in media.
 If you can break through the noise early, everything becomes easier: distribution, network effects, compounding audience, and ultimately a business generating free cash flow.

-To break through that barrier, I’m engineering something bold in Q1: a loud, asymmetric, capital-efficient ignition event designed to cut through the noise and accelerate audience growth and the launch of the Easter Egg Fund.
+To break through that barrier, I’m engineering an ignition event designed to cut through the noise and accelerate audience growth as I launch Easter Egg Capital.

 Here’s the reflexive loop I’m building: